 pre-Christian religion of what is now Finland, Karelia and Estonia.

-It’s the tale of a fay seductress
+beautiful woman without mercy).
+It is the tale of a fay seductress

 In Finnish mythology, the Milky Way is known as the

-sacred animal.
-There was a taboo on saying the word for a bear.
-Euphemisms were
+sacred animal with a taboo on the word for a bear.
+Euphemisms like Mead Paw are

-the Sami religion.
+in the Sami religion.
 He guards wild animals, especially bears.
-He can give good
+He can give

 The SAS use Pen-y-Fan in the Brecon Beacons for their

-Con’s misadventure on Pen-Y-Fan is based on Major Mike Kealy,
+Con’s misadventure is based on Major Mike Kealy, an SAS

 candidates on a selection march in the Brecon Beacons in deteriorating weather

 conditions.
-The coroner said he had contributed to his situation by refusing to
+He had contributed to his situation by refusing to wear cold-weather

 On 7 July 2005 four bombs were detonated in central